Bob McAdoo: Boston Celtics (1979)

 In his tenure with Boston under player/Coach Dave Cowens, Boston finished 29–53.
 McAdoo averaged 20.6 points, 7.1 rebounds, playing fewer minutes in a frontcourt with Cowens, Cedric Maxwell, Marvin Barnes and Rick Robey.

-After the season Boston fired Cowens as coach, replaced him with Bill Fitch, and Larry Bird arrived from Indiana State.
+After the season Boston fired Cowens as coach, replaced him with Bill Fitch, and 6'9" forward Larry Bird arrived from Indiana State.

-On September 6, 1979, McAdoo was traded by the Celtics to the Detroit Pistons for a number one 1980 draft pick (Joe Barry Carroll was later selected) and a number 13 (1st round) 1980 draft pick (Rickey Brown was later selected).
-This exchange was arranged as compensation for Boston signing veteran free agent M.L.
+On September 6, 1979, McAdoo was traded by the Celtics to the Detroit Pistons for the first and thirteenth overall picks in the 1980 NBA draft, an arrangement made as compensation for Boston signing veteran free agent M.L.
 Carr on July 24, 1979.
-The number one pick Boston received was later traded to the Golden State Warriors who used it to select Carroll.
-In return, Boston received the #3 overall pick (used to select Kevin McHale) and center Robert Parish.
+Boston later traded the #1 pick to the Golden State Warriors in return for center Robert Parish and the #3 overall pick, which it used to select Kevin McHale, netting them two Hall of Famers.
+Golden State picked Joe Barry Carroll.

 Detroit Pistons (1979–1981)

 In 1979–80, McAdoo joined a Pistons team that finished 16–66 under coaches Dick Vitale (4–8), who had encouraged the trade for McAdoo, and Vitale's replacement Richie Adubato (12–58).
 Playing alongside Hall of Famer Bob Lanier, McAdoo averaged 21.1 points and 8.1 rebounds in 58 games.

 On February 19, 1981, McAdoo, who had been injured, claimed he was healthy and asked to be reinstated into the Pistons starting lineup.
 Coach Scotty Robertson denied his request, saying McAdoo had not practiced and was not in proper physical shape.
 McAdoo asked to be allowed to go home and was allowed to leave.
 The next day Pistons general manager Jack McCloskey notified McAdoo to not return for the rest of the season.
 On March 11, 1981, McAdoo was waived by the Pistons after playing in only six games with the team in 1980–81, as Detroit finished 21–61.
 He would be the last Piston to wear #11 before the arrival of Isiah Thomas.